Can Chia Seeds Delay Your Period?

 What are Chia Seeds?

-These nutrients make chia seeds a powerhouse for overall health, but do they influence the menstrual cycle?
+These nutrients make chia seeds excellent for overall health — but do they affect your menstrual cycle?

 Chia Seeds & Menstrual Seeds